draperkm/Face-Detection-with-Landmarks-Gender-and-Emotion-Recognition/README.md

 ### Face detection

-The most accurate face detector is a SSD (Single Shot Multibox Detector), which is basically a CNN based on MobileNet V1, with some additional box prediction layers stacked on top of the network.

-Furthmore, face-api.js implements an optimized Tiny Face Detector, basically an even tinier version of Tiny Yolo v2 utilizing depthwise seperable convolutions instead of regular convolutions, which is a much faster, but slightly less accurate face detector compared to SSD MobileNet V1.

-The networks return the bounding boxes of each face, with their corresponding scores, e.g. the probability of each bounding box showing a face.
+The most accurate face detector is a **SSD (Single Shot Multibox Detector)**, which is basically a CNN based on **MobileNet V1**, with some additional box prediction layers stacked on top of the network.
+Furthmore, face-api.js implements an optimized **Tiny Face Detector**, basically an even tinier version of **Tiny Yolo v2** utilizing depthwise seperable convolutions instead of regular convolutions, which is a much faster, but slightly less accurate face detector compared to SSD MobileNet V1.
+The networks return the **bounding boxes** of each face, with their corresponding scores, e.g. the probability of each bounding box showing a face.

 <img width="400" alt="Screenshot 2022-10-22 at 15 41 23" src="https://user-images.githubusercontent.com/80494835/197345637-ca5195f0-dbd0-45b3-a9a1-9e8572795712.png">